Lodewikus2000/inequality/README.md

 #### Minimum viable product
 View 1 : a world map where the user can select a country.
-Country color based on some measure of inequality.
+Country color based on share of top 10%, top 1%, or bottom 10%.
-View 2: a country's national income (or wealth) divided over 10 or 100 people.
-The representation of the share of income (or wealth) can be a bar chart where the bars are made to look like money, or parts of a pie chart.
+View 2: a country's national income divided over 10 people.
+The representation of the share of income is a pie chart, and the pieces of the pie chart can be distributed over the 10 people.
+View 3: Lorenz curve based on the data.
-View 3: a graph view: something over time?
+View 4: a graph view: something over time?

 #### Optional
 Information about inequality when it comes to health, government spending on social programs.